The importance of proper tree Identification: How to Know If a Tree is Safe

-Trees play a crucial role in our environment as they provide shade, clean air and aesthetic value our surroundings.
-However they are not all identical and some are granted an additional status of protection, making it illegal to perform any work without obtaining permission.
-If you’re thinking of having a tree removed, it’s essential to understand the status of protection for the tree you’re considering and the steps you have to take to comply with the laws.
-This article we’ll guide you through the process of discovering whether a tree is protected and what you will need take to be sure that you are acting within the law.
+Trees play an important part in the environment as they provide shade, clean air, and aesthetic value to our surroundings.
+However, not all trees are alike and some have an additional status of protection, making it illegal to carry out any work without permission.
+If you are considering having a tree removed it is essential to know the protection status of the tree you’re considering and what steps you’ll need to take to comply with the law.
+The following article we will help you understand the process of discovering whether the tree is secured and the steps you need be doing to make sure that you comply with the law.

 What is a protected tree?

-A protected tree is subject to specific laws and regulations and it is unlawful to do work on such a tree without obtaining the necessary permissions.
-There are two kinds of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree is subject to specific laws and regulations, and it’s illegal to carry out works on a tree without the required permissions.
+There are two types of protection that a tree may have - preservation and protection orders that are statutory.

-In the context of legal protection, trees are protected by the law, and they are subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees of significant value to the public and to ensure that they are not damaged or destroyed.
+In the context of legal protection trees are protected under laws and subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant public value and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are issued from the Secretary of State responsible for Environment.
-The trees that are protected by preservation orders are considered to have exceptional value and are shielded from all work, which includes the felling.
+Preservation orders are similar to TPOs , but are issued by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to have exceptional worth and are therefore protected from any work, including felling.

-To determine if the tree is protected, you will need to determine if the tree is under the protection of a TPO or preservation order.
-This can be done by contacting your authorities in your area and asking them check for records.
+To determine whether a tree is protected, you will need to check if it is under an TPO or preservation orders.
+This can be done by contacting your municipal authority, and asking them to look up for records.

 TPO search